rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 Finally, in order to provide cardinality estimation for any triple pattern, we store an additional count data structure.

-In the following sections, we elaborate on the hybrid IC/CB/TB storage technique that our approach is based on, the reason for using multiple indexes, having local change metadata, and methods for storing addition and deletion counts.
+In the following sections, we discuss the most important distinguishing features of our approach.
-<span class="comment" data-author="RV">It is not clear what the subsections actually represent.
-Are they features?
-Attention points?
-Problems?</span>
+We elaborate on the hybrid IC/CB/TB storage technique that our approach is based on, the reason for using multiple indexes, having local change metadata, and methods for storing addition and deletion counts.

 ### Snapshot and Delta Chain
 {:#snapshot-delta-chain}

-Our storage technique <del class="comment">partially</del> uses a hybrid IC/CB approach similar to [](#regular-delta-chain).
+Our storage technique is partially based on a hybrid IC/CB approach similar to [](#regular-delta-chain).
 To avoid increasing reconstruction times, we modify the delta chain structure slightly to make these times constant, _independent_ of version, similar to [aggregated deltas](cite:cites vmrdf).